Nature of the Beast (NCIS): Production

-"Nature of the Beast" is written by Gary Glasberg and directed by Tony Wharmby.
-Glasberg thought about the main storyline at a hotel in Las Vegas, ending up with the idea involving Special agents Simon Cade, Gayne Levin, Erica Jane "EJ" Barrett and Tony DiNozzo: "Cade is the one in the picture, but he didn't do it.
+NCIS showrunner Gary Glasberg thought about the main storyline at a Las Vegas hotel, ending up with the idea involving Tony, Cade, Levin, and Barrett:

+"Cade is the one in the picture, but he didn't do it.
 The audience needs to think EJ is the one in the photo, but she isn't the traitor either.
 Yes, she took the microchip from Levin, but what if she did it for well-intentioned reasons?
 What if the whole thing was a set-up?"
-About how to make Tony remember, "why not bring Dr. Rachel Cranston back?
+When considering how to make Tony remember, Glasberg thought, "Why not bring Dr. Rachel Cranston back?
 She could help Tony remember what he'd done.
-She and Gibbs could help him put the pieces together", Glasberg say.
-"I knew [...]
-Tony, EJ and Cade needed to all be innocent pawns in someone else's larger plan.
+She and Gibbs could help him put the pieces together."

+Glasberg also knew that "Tony, EJ and Cade needed to all be innocent pawns in someone else's larger plan.
 And that's how Stratton and Latham (Scott Wolf and Phil Casnoff) were born.
 New villains for an exciting new season".

-The episode includes a lot of recurring characters, some for the first time and some for the last time.
-Jimmy Palmer (Brian Dietzen), E. J. Barrett (Sarah Jane Morris), Rachel Cranston (Wendy Makkena) and Clayton Jarvis (Matt Craven) continue their participation on NCIS, while Scott Wolf's Casey Stratton is shown for the first time.
-Matthew Willig ends his recurring role as Special agent Simon Cade.

-The arc between FBI agent Stratton, EJ Barrett and Tony DiNozzo continues in the episode "Housekeeping".

-Tony's reference to Angels with Dirty Faces is incorrect.
-He attributes the Priest's (Pat O'Brien) role to Humphrey Bogart, who portrayed the crooked lawyer in that film.
-This may have been a deliberate error due to Tony's mental state in the episode.